What is a root canal?

 - Once each root canal is clean, the dentist will fill and seal each root canal with an inert material called gutta percha.

 A tooth that has had root canal therapy no longer has live blood supply; therefore, becomes very brittle and prone to fracture.
-A post and/or crown buildup is necessary in order to support the permanent placement of a dental crown or dental bridge to preserve and retain your tooth, often for a lifetime.
+A post and/or crown buildup is necessary in order to support the permanent placement of a crown or dental bridge to preserve and retain your tooth, often for a lifetime.

 Root canal therapy aftercare instructions